elmtree-askmo/cloudcannon-app/content/learn/chemistry/describe-the-characteristics-of-basic-solutions-and-their-ph-range.md

 url: /learn/chemistry/questions/describe-the-characteristics-of-basic-solutions-and-their-ph-range
 score: -1.0
 related_article1:
-    id: 167620
+    id: 167628
-    title: How does the role of hydrogen ions relate to proton nature and electron transfer in water?
+    title: >-
+        How do higher and lower concentrations affect pH values?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-role-of-hydrogen-ions-relate-to-proton-nature-and-electron-transfer-in-water
+    url: /learn/chemistry/questions/how-do-higher-and-lower-concentrations-affect-ph-values
 related_article2:
-    id: 167628
+    id: 167619
-    title: How do higher and lower concentrations affect pH values?
+    title: >-
+        What is the process of auto-ionization of water and how do hydronium and hydroxide ions form?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-higher-and-lower-concentrations-affect-ph-values
+    url: /learn/chemistry/questions/what-is-the-process-of-autoionization-of-water-and-how-do-hydronium-and-hydroxide-ions-form
 related_article3:
-    id: 167624
+    id: 167623
-    title: Define molarity and explain its relation to moles in a solution.
+    title: >-
+        How is hydrogen ion concentration measured in solutions, and what is its concentration in pure water?
     subject: Chemistry
-    url: /learn/chemistry/questions/define-molarity-and-explain-its-relation-to-moles-in-a-solution
+    url: /learn/chemistry/questions/how-is-hydrogen-ion-concentration-measured-in-solutions-and-what-is-its-concentration-in-pure-water
 related_article4:
-    id: 167619
+    id: 167631
-    title: What is the process of auto-ionization of water and how do hydronium and hydroxide ions form?
+    title: >-
+        How does the hydrogen ion concentration in pure water compare to other solutions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-process-of-autoionization-of-water-and-how-do-hydronium-and-hydroxide-ions-form
+    url: /learn/chemistry/questions/how-does-the-hydrogen-ion-concentration-in-pure-water-compare-to-other-solutions
 related_article5:
-    id: 167627
+    id: 167621
-    title: Why is the logarithmic scale important in understanding pH and concentration differences?
+    title: >-
+        Describe the formation of hydronium ions and their concentration in pure water.
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-the-logarithmic-scale-important-in-understanding-ph-and-concentration-differences
+    url: /learn/chemistry/questions/describe-the-formation-of-hydronium-ions-and-their-concentration-in-pure-water
 ---

 &nbsp;